TU Vienna - Institute of Mechanics and Mechatronics

 - Analysis and control of traffic networks: Online identification of dynamic traffic models, optimisation of traffic flow in distributed/interconnected road networks;

-TU Vienna - Institute for Mechanics and Mechatronics
+TU Wien - Institute for Mechanics and Mechatronics

 |1060 Wien, Austria|